How Environmental Conditions Affect Ammo Performance

 Humidity doesn't usually cause immediate performance problems, but over time, it can.

+Excess moisture can degrade primers, affect propellant stability, and lead to corrosion on casings and projectiles.
 While modern ammunition is fairly resilient, prolonged exposure to high humidity, especially in poorly sealed containers, can compromise reliability.

 This is particularly important for: